Ellison D. Smith: Early life

 Smith was born near Lynchburg, South Carolina, the youngest child of William Hankin Smith and Mary Isabella Smith (née McLeod), at his ancestral home, Tanglewood Plantation (formerly Smith's Grove).
 Throughout his life, he would reside in Tanglewood.
 Smith attended the University of South Carolina, where he was a member of the Phi Kappa Psi fraternity, and graduated from Wofford College in 1889.
-He first married at the age of 28 in 1892 to Martha Cornelia Moorer (1865-1893) of St. George, South Carolina.
-She died giving birth to their son Martius Ellison in 1893.
-At 19 Martius was accidentally shot by his own gun while drinking water at the barnyard well.
-He died five days later.